microsoft/AirSim/docs/build_windows.md

   2. Start `x64 Native Tools Command Prompt for VS 2017`.
 Create a folder for the repo and run `git clone https://github.com/Microsoft/AirSim.git`.
   3. Run `build.cmd` from the command line.
 This will create ready to use plugin bits in the `Unreal\Plugins` folder that can be dropped into any Unreal project.

+## Build Unreal Project

+Finally, you will need an Unreal project that hosts the environment for your vehicles.
+AirSim comes with a built-in "Blocks Environment" which you can use, or you can create your own.
+Please see [setting up Unreal Environment](unreal_proj.md).

-## Setup Remote Control
+## Setup Remote Control (Multirotor only)

 A remote control is required if you want to fly manually.
 See the [remote control setup](remote_control.md) for more details.

 Alternatively, you can use [APIs](apis.md) for programmatic control or use the so-called [Computer Vision mode](image_apis.md) to move around using the keyboard.

-## Setup Unreal Environment

-Finally, you will need an Unreal project that hosts the environment for your vehicles.
-AirSim comes with a built-in "Blocks Environment" which you can use, or you can create your own.
-Please see [setting up Unreal Environment](unreal_proj.md).
+## How to Use AirSim

+Once AirSim is set up by following above steps, you can,

+1. Double click on .sln file to load the Blocks project in `Unreal\Environments\Blocks` (or .sln file in your own [custom](unreal_custenv.md) Unreal project).
+If you don't see .sln file then you probably haven't completed steps in Build Unreal Project section above.
+2. Select your Unreal project as Start Up project (for example, Blocks project) and make sure Build config is set to "Develop Editor" and x64.
+3. After Unreal Editor loads, press Play button.
+Tip: go to 'Edit->Editor Preferences', in the 'Search' box type 'CPU' and ensure that the 'Use Less CPU when in Background' is unchecked.

+See [Using APIs](apis.md) and [settings.json](settings.md) for various options available.

 ## FAQ